Advanced Metering Infrastructure (AMI) Meters

 New Meters Catch Leaks Faster

 For the past two years, MPWD has been replacing its old water meters with new automated meters that alert staff to potential water leaks on a daily basis.
 This is a major help to customers in conserving water and saving money on their water bills.
-“A daily leak report is automatically emailed from MPWD’s website to its Customer Service personnel and actions are taken immediately to contact customers about a possible leak,” notes MPWD Engineering Tech Brent Chester.
+“Now that the water meters are installed throughout the entire system, customers who sign-up for the customer portal can manager their own consumption.” notes MPWD Engineering Tech Brent Chester.
 He also adds that transmissions from the new meters will NOT affect garage door openers because they operate on a completely different frequency.
 Approximately 2,000 meters were in place at the end of 2013.

 Automated Meters Making a Difference